Coronavirus cases have been diagnosed in pupils and staff in numerous schools across Tayside and Fife.

 And there was a case linked with St Columba’s RC High School in the town.
 Close contacts were asked to self-isolate for a fortnight.

-On the same day as the St Columba’s case was revealed, NHS Fife said a person linked with Pitreavie Primary School had the virus and pupils in three classrooms were asked to isolate until October 7.
+On the same day as the St Columba’s case was revealed, NHS Fife said a person linked with Pitreavie Primary School had the virus and the number of people testing positive there has since grown to four.

 POSITIVE COVID-19 CASE AT LOCHGELLY HIGH SCHOOL